Over the Christmas season the Vancouver Aquarium features 4D holiday movies, special themed exhibits and a Scuba Claus Santa swimming with the fishes.

 Christmas at the Vancouver Aquarium

-Every year from late November until early January the Vancouver Aquarium adopts a Christmas theme.
-Holiday decorations are put up in its entrance foyer, there are photo opportunities with Santa Claus and movies like Rudolf the Red-Nosed Reindeer show in the venue’s 4D theatre.
+Most years, from late November until early January, the Vancouver Aquarium adopts a Christmas theme.
+Holiday decorations are put up in its entrance foyer, there are photo opportunities with Santa Claus and movies like The Polar Express show in the venue’s 4D theatre.

 For general information about the attraction at other times of the year, click Vancouver Aquarium.
 For Christmas season details, continue reading below.

-Holiday Traditions’ activities include Scuba Santa, 4D Christmas movies and exhibits with Christmas-themed decorations.
+Holiday Traditions’ activities included Scuba Santa, 4D Christmas movies and exhibits with Christmas-themed decorations.

 A Christmas favourite at the Vancouver Aquarium is Scuba Claus.